-MOUNTAINSIDE – Several Internal Revenue Service Taxpayer Assistance Centers in New Jersey will be open this Saturday, Feb.
-5, for taxpayers eligible for the Earned Income Tax Credit (EITC).
+MOUNTAINSIDE – Several Internal Revenue Service Taxpayer Assistance Centers will be open on Saturday Feb.
+26 from 9 a.m. to 2 p.m. for taxpayers seeking tax assistance.